-- 3) Inadvertent Whistle - a) In case of an inadvertent whistle, the team in possession of the ball may choose to accept the result of the play at the point where the play was blown dead or chose to reply the down. - 4) Delay of Game - a) The ball must be put in play promptly and legally and any action or lack of action by either team that tends to prevent this is considered a Delay of Game. - b) This includes: - i) Interrupting 30-second count for any reason except for a granted time-out. - ii) Consuming more than 30 seconds to snap the ball after it is ready for play. - iii) Failing to remove an injured player for whose benefit an excess time-out has been granted, or - iv) Deliberately advancing the ball after it has been declared dead. - 5) False Start - a) No member of the offensive team may simulate the start of the play before the ball is snapped.
+- 5.4.2.1.
+Interrupting 30-second count for any reason except for a granted time-out. - 5.4.2.2.
+Consuming more than 30 seconds to snap the ball after it is ready for play. - 5.4.2.3.
+Failing to remove an injured player for whose benefit an excess time-out has been granted - 5.4.2.4.
+Deliberately advancing the ball after it has been declared dead. - 5.5.
+False Start: No member of the offensive team may simulate the start of the play before the ball is snapped.

-RUSHING THE PASSER (Quarterback)
+6. RUSHING THE PASSER (Quarterback)

-- 1) All players that rush the quarterback when the ball is snapped must be a minimum of seven yards from the line of scrimmage when the ball is snapped. - a) A special marker, placed by the official, will designate the spot (Rush Line) seven yards from the line of scrimmage. - 2) Players not rushing the quarterback may defend the line of scrimmage. - 3) Once the quarterback hands off the ball, the Rush Line no longer exists, and all defenders are eligible to rush.
+- 6.1.
+All players that rush the quarterback when the ball is snapped must be a minimum of seven yards from the line of scrimmage when the ball is snapped. - 6.2.
+A special marker, placed by the official, will designate the spot (Rush Line) seven yards from the line of scrimmage. - 6.3.
+Players not rushing the quarterback may defend the line of scrimmage. - 6.4.
+Once the quarterback hands off the ball, the Rush Line no longer exists, and all defenders are eligible to rush.

-RUNNING
+7. RUNNING